DungKHoang/Import-Export-OneView-Resources/README.md

 ## Import and Export OneView resources

-Import-OVResources.ps1 and Export-OVResources.ps1 are PowerShell scripts that leverage HPE OneView PowerShell library and Excel to automate configuration of OneView OVResources
+Import-OVResources.ps1 and Export-OVResources.ps1 are PowerShell scripts that leverage HPE OneView PowerShell library and Excel to automate configuration of OneView resources

 Export-OVresources.ps1 queries OneView to collect OV resources settings and save them in Excel spreadsheets.

 Import-OVResources.ps1 reads Excel sheets for values of OV resources and generate PowerShell scripts to create OV resources in OneView destination.